This Pasta Carbonara Recipe is the perfect pantry meal for a romantic night at home or a family friend get together.

 • 1 1/2 cups Shredded Mozzarella

-• Add Olive oil to hot frying pan.
-Brown sausage and ground beef.
+3. Add Olive oil to a hot frying pan.
+Brown the sausage and ground beef.
 Drain off liquid.
 Add the onion and garlic and cook until soft and translucent.
 Add the wine and scrape the bits off the bottom of the pan.
-Cook down a bit and then add the tomatoes, dried spices and sugar.
+Cook down a bit and then add the tomatoes, dried spices, and sugar.
 Let simmer for at least 30 minutes.
-Add the fresh basil and parsley and now it is ready.
+Add the fresh basil and parsley and now it is ready.,

-• While the sauce is cooking cut the tops of the peppers and clean them out.
-Put the cooked rice into the a mixing bowl and add a few cups of the sauce as well as the ground beef mixture.
-Don’t make it too wet or you will have “soupy” peppers.
+4. While the sauce is cooking, cut the tops off the peppers and clean them out.
+Put the cooked rice into a mixing bowl and add a few cups of the sauce as well as the ground beef mixture.
+Don’t make it too wet, or you will have “soupy” peppers.

 Stuff the peppers with the rice/meat mixture and add them to a baking pan.
 Try to have them fit snuggly into the pan, so they do not tip over.

-• After the 40 minutes, take them out add a generous amount of mozzarella to the top of each pepper and put them back into the oven for at least another 20 minutes.
+6. After 40 minutes, take them out, add a generous amount of mozzarella to the top of each pepper, and put them back into the oven for at least another 20 minutes.

-• Everything inside has been cooked but you want the peppers to soften and this takes a while.
+7. Everything inside has been cooked, but you want the peppers to soften, and this takes a while.

 Allergens: Dairy